Commonly Reported HVAC Problems:

 - Thermostat set too low

-- Cold return temperatures - examples: air handler in attic and the return trunk disconnected from unit, pulling in cold attic air.
+- Cold return temperatures...
+Examples include: Air handler in attic with the return trunk disconnected from unit; pulling in cold attic air.
 Unit in basement with a basement return and open windows.

 - Poorly insulated house, air leaks